lior-abadi/ethernaut-solutions/Level 14: Gatekeeper Two/readme.md

 Like the last level, there are three gates that we need to pass.

 - 1) **First Gate:**
 The first gate is the same as before.
-By excecuting the call from another contract this gate will be satisfied.
+By executing the call from another contract this gate will be satisfied.

 - 2) **Second Gate:**